iliassioutis/iliassioutis.github.io/project-delivery/service-delivery/index.md

   - contract clauses for security, breach notification, and audit rights (as applicable)
   - DPA (Data Processing Agreement) where personal data processing exists

+- **Ethics & compliance controls (vendor conduct alignment)**
+  - conflict-of-interest declaration (and a rule to disclose changes immediately)
+  - gifts & hospitality rules (no cash-equivalents; modest, infrequent, transparent)
+  - anti-bribery / anti-corruption commitment (zero-tolerance; vendor controls + training)
+  - fair competition assurance (no bid-rigging/price-fixing; no misuse of confidential info)
+  - sanctions/AML compliance confirmation where relevant to the vendor’s services and footprint
+  - subcontractor “flow-down” requirement (vendor is responsible for ensuring subcontractors comply)
+  - confidentiality + “no public announcements” about the relationship without written consent
+  - AI-use disclosure (what is used, where, and for what purpose) and an approval path for higher-risk use

 - **Commercial & contractual artifacts**
   - pricing model and assumptions (what is included vs extra)
   - change-order mechanism (how scope changes are quoted and approved)